 How Can a Business Lawyer Help?

 The LLC has become the most common business formation in the United States.
 One quarter of small businesses are LLCs.
 If you’re looking to form a limited liability company, but don’t understand the process, a business lawyer is adept at helping people understand if forming an LLC is right for their businesses, they can draft operating agreements, funding agreements, help people better understand state laws involving an LLC, as well as assist with paperwork.
-The business attorneys at Bowen Law are especially skilled when it comes to partner, shareholder, and commercial disputes, as well as financing issues, business contracts, asset transactions, and mergers.
+The business attorneys at Bowen Hoogstra Law are especially skilled when it comes to partner, shareholder, and commercial disputes, as well as financing issues, business contracts, asset transactions, and mergers.

 Now that you know the difference between a sole proprietorship and LLC, it’s time to decide if forming a business is right for you.
 Understanding the risks involved with sole proprietorship is integral when it comes to choosing if its the right formation for your company.
-If you’re interested in learning more about types of businesses, of if you’d like to form an LLC in Michigan, you can consult with your local Muskegon attorneys at Bowen Law Offices.
-With over 37 years of combined experience, the team at Bowen Law is not only knowledgeable, but prepared to help with your business needs.
+If you’re interested in learning more about types of businesses, of if you’d like to form an LLC in Michigan, you can consult with your local Muskegon attorneys at Bowen Hoogstra Law Offices.
+With over 37 years of combined experience, the team at Bowen Hoogstra Law is not only knowledgeable, but prepared to help with your business needs.

 *Please note, that this article is meant for informational purposes only and is not intended as legal advice.